 No one wants to take a software compliance problem to court.
 It costs a ton of money and distracts you from your core business.
 Sometimes, however, avoiding the courtroom may mean reminding Oracle LMS you know what they can do and what they can’t do.
 One thing they can’t do is have the final say on your compliance.
 In fact, I would argue that you as the user of the software are in a much better position than Oracle LMS to determine if you are in compliance or not.

 If you are being audited by Oracle, or if Oracle is employing one of their stealth audits or just threatening an audit, make sure you let Oracle LMS know what they can do and what they can’t do before the audit gets going.
-For more information on how Palisade compliance can help you with your Oracle compliance challenges, please contact us.
+For more information on how Palisade compliance can help you with your Oracle compliance challenges, please get in touch with us.